The Best Crib Mattress: What to Look for in a Crib Mattress

 Crib Mattress Must: Breathability

 A high-quality breathable crib mattress allows air to freely flow underneath a baby’s back, which draws excess heat away from their body to keep babies cool and comfy all sleep long.
-This is super important since overheating is a known SIDS risk factor.
 The best breathable crib mattresses are made with a ventilated core that promotes airflow.
-For example, our pediatrician-designed DreamBreeZzz crib mattress is constructed with a 100% recyclable food-grade polymer, which is so porous that the mattress is literally made of 90% air!
-(Just keep in mind that while breathability is key for cool and comfortable ZZZs, it remains imperative that parents and caregivers always place babies to sleep on their back for their first year and keep their sleep space free of all loose bedding, pillows, and soft toys.
+For example, our pediatrician-designed DreamBreeZzz crib mattress is constructed with a 100% recyclable food-grade polymer, which is so porous that the mattress is literally made of 90% air, which can give parents peace of mind when babies begin to roll!
+Just know that while breathability is key for cool and comfortable ZZZs, it remains imperative that parents and caregivers always place babies to sleep on their back for their first year and keep their sleep space free of all loose bedding, pillows, and soft toys.
 (Learn more about safe sleep.)

 Crib Mattress Must: Dual-Sided